aantipov/moiva-blog/content/post/2021-06-june-update.md

 I was hoping that migration would help me fix some of Moiva's SEO issues.
 I found out I was too optimistic; their redirection logic constraints don't make my situation any better.

 Nevertheless, I think I've discovered a solution.
 Netlify is implementing a new feature called [Edge Handlers](https://docs.netlify.com/routing/edge-handlers/).
-It will allow intercepting and modifying requests and responses on-the-fly, which should be enough for me to implement the required redirection logic and add the necessary headers to responses.
+It will allow intercepting and modifying requests and responses on the fly, which should be enough for me to implement the required redirection logic and add the necessary headers to responses.

 ## SEO fixes
 Moiva is a single-page application (SPA) without server-side rendering (SSR).
-Because Google has historically favoured server-rendered web pages, such architecture comes with a set of SEO issues.
+Because Google has historically favored server-rendered web pages, such architecture comes with a set of SEO issues.

 Moreover, Moiva had content-related SEO issues: Google considered Moiva's pages to be of low value because of their emphasis on graphical representation of data.
 The charts use `<canvas />` elements, which Google cannot read, and I made the mistake of not giving it a textual fallback.
 Charts accessibility attributes like `aria-label` were apparently of no help there.